Most people are familiar with a first aid kit, but are you prepared should you suffer a dental emergency?

 This is useful if you plan to build your own:

-Gloves – With a pair of sterile gloves, you can prevent worsening a certain dental problem that might happen if you just stick your dirty fingers inside your mouth.
+Gloves – With a pair of sterile gloves, you can prevent worsening a certain dental problems by avoiding dirty fingers from digging around inside your mouth.
 Make sure to wear this in case a dental emergency takes place.

 Pain Relievers – Of course, your dental emergency kit should contain pain relievers.
 The best choice is an anti-inflammatory or analgesic, such as Ibuprofen, which is helpful in relieving aching teeth as well as other pain.
 Aside from that, it also helps to have something that relieves the pain from its actual source, like Eugenol extract or clove oil.